misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 ## Dataset
-Organize your dataset in the following structure:The dataset comprises gastroenterology images divided into 10 abnormality categories.
+Organize your dataset in the following structure: The dataset comprises gastroenterology images divided into 10 abnormality categories.
 The dataset structure was as follows:
 ```
 	Dataset/